Energy Code Forms

 This form is used to report the inputs and results of an energy analysis performed with energy modeling.
 Modeling input and output files that correspond to the form must be made available to the department upon request.

 - The updated form is based in excel and contains quality control features to mitigate common mistakes.
-This form must be included in the drawing set for submission to the department.
+This form must be included in the drawing set for submission to the department and the excel version must also be submitted to the department.

 - Each design feature which appears on the form must also be identified in the drawing set and documented in the modeling input and/or output files that are provided to the department with the EN1.